TonyWang666/Yeppy_back_end/README.md

-Yeppy_back_end
+# Yeppy_back_end
 Backend for the Content-based Personal Restaurant Recommendation system

-Yeppy Description:
+# Yeppy Description:
-A full-stack project with frontend using React.js and backend using Java, Rest API, Postgresql
+A full-stack project with frontend using React.js and backend using Java, Rest API, Postgresql.
+The user are able to use this system to find their favorite restauraunts or events nearby.

-How to run?
+# How to run?
 Using Tom-cat to connect the server to database.
 You can use Datagrid to serve as a database.
 Open both the front-end and backend.
 (Front-end link is: https://github.com/TonyWang666/Yeppy_front_end.git) After that, you can access front-end.

-Below are the script to Create Tables in DataGrid for Server:
+# Below are the script to Create Tables in DataGrid for Server:

 CREATE SCHEMA yeppy;
 SET search_path TO yeppy;